sharpenedblade/sharpenedblade.github.io/content/articles/using-a-fully-signed-boot-chain-on-fedora-37.md

 ---
-title: Using a Fully Signed Boot Chain on Fedora 37
+title: Using a Fully Signed Boot Chain on Fedora 37 (Updated for F40)
 date: "2023-02-16"
 description: The tooling for a fully signed boot chain already exists, how do we use it?
 ---